Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Trimming of mangroves is regulated by the State of Florida Department of Environmental Protection.
 Contact the Southeast District office at 561-681-6600 to determine if the trimming should be conducted by a Professional Mangrove Trimmer.
 The DEP maintains a list of PMTs.

 Town policy does not allow us to recommend any companies.
 We do recommend that for any tree trimming, you choose an ISA Certified Arborist to ensure proper pruning techniques are followed.
+The ISA maintains a database of arborists, which you can search by zip code.

 The Public Works Department maintains the medians and can answer questions on this topic.
 561-748-2730